 Active listening on social media platforms for consumer-generated media is critical for any B2C business that claims to be social media savvy.
 Here are a few reasons social listening is essential for your business.

 - In our digital age, the consumers shape a brand’s reputation and not the brands themselves through social media brand’s reputation and not the brands themselves.
-So your active listening on social media will help you find and address damaging conversations about your brand.
+So active listening on social media will help you find and address damaging conversations about your brand.

 Let’s also look at some interesting stats: